|

 You’d think a company pursuing an IPO in this economy would clean upits act

 You’d think that a company trying to raise several hundred million with an initial public offering of stock would tell their affiliates to be on their best behavior for a while.
 For example, maybe they’d discourage them from hacking government web sites to attract search engine hits on the word “bestiality,” then redirect browsers to the company’s site.
-The sites: ...
+The sites: The code: ...

 Major U.S. crackdown on work-at-home fraud coming?